If CBJ is not already your safe place, make it so. We are here for you. We are your community. We are your “Us”.

 So that need to feel connected is primal.
 It’s different from the need for personal relationships, although that need, too, is basic and primal.
 I’m talking about the need to be part of something larger than ourselves, to feel like you belong to a group.

 And this need does us good.
 Professor Appiah argues that group psychology is what allows us to organize into functional groups at every level.
-In his words, “We could not have an America, if we did not all have some sense of what it means to be American.”
+In his words:

 BUT — this need has a dark side.
 In Professor Appiah’s words: